Unveiling the Rich History of Chinese New Year

 Hey, friends!
 Today, I want to talk about Chinese New Year.
 I remember as a child, every New Year’s Eve, my grandma would tell the story of the “Nian” beast.
 Legend has it that “Nian” is a fierce monster that comes to cause trouble on the last day of the lunar year.
 But people discovered that it was afraid of the color red, bright lights, and loud noises.
 So, during this time, families would hang red spring couplets, set off firecrackers, and stay up to welcome the new year.
 This custom has been passed down through generations, becoming the most important festival in China—New Year’s.
 This holiday carries thousands of years of culture, and the history behind it is like a treasure trove.
 Today, let’s dive in together and explore the fascinating tapestry of Chinese New Year’s history!

-Exploring the Rich Cultural Heritage of Chinese New Year
+The origin of Chinese New Year

 What Are 5 Facts About Chinese New Year?